 - Formalities not observed: a will is not drafted, signed or witnessed in accordance with the law

 - Will forgery, duress, revocation, destruction or mistake

 - Breach of fiduciary duty: fraud, embezzlement or incompetence by the person in charge of the estate or trust

 Formal Will Contest

-As an heir or other beneficiary, if you suspect that a will is not valid or that there has been breach of fiduciary duty by an executor, trustee or person designated with power of attorney, you should contact us immediately.
+As an heir or another beneficiary, if you suspect that a will is not valid or that there has been breach of fiduciary duty by an executor, a trustee or a person designated with power of attorney, you should contact us immediately.
 We will represent you to legally contest the will in a manner that offers full protection of your rights.